Document

 • Choose ‘e-File’ tab, click on ‘Income Tax Forms’ and go to ‘File Income Tax Forms’ option

-• Under ‘Persons not dependent on any source of income/Source of income not relevant’ tab, select ‘Form 10A’
+• Under the ‘Persons not dependent on any source of income/Source of income not relevant’ tab, select ‘Form 10A’

 • Choose the ‘Assessment Year (AY)’ from the drop-down menu